API/SDK Reference

 Looking for API documentation based on specific rules you've published?
 Find our Automated Documentation (opens in a new tab) feature in the API section of your Rulebricks Dashboard.

 Rulebricks SDK's make it possible to use rules in your applications in as few as 3 lines of code.
-We currently provide SDKs for Python, Node.js/Typescript, Java, and Go, with more coming soon.
+We currently support Python, Node.js/Typescript, C#, Java, Ruby, and Go.

 The Rulebricks Python SDK (opens in a new tab) provides convenient access to the Rulebricks API from Python.
 SDK usage largely mirrors the API itself, with methods for solving rules, bulk solving rules, and more.